Sudarshan-Gowda/Docker-Spring-Boot-JPA-MySQL/README.md

     `docker build -t spring-boot-mysql .`
 3) Then you can list out the images to check the docker images has been build successfully or not, `docker image`
-4) Not we need to run the docker images and need to map it to the mysql running images right, lets  do it by using below command, `docker run -p 7000:7000 --name spring-boot-mysql --link mysql-standalone:mysql -d spring-boot-mysql`
+4) Not we need to run the docker images and need to link it to the mysql running images right, lets  do it by using below command, `docker run -p 7000:7000 --name spring-boot-mysql --link mysql-standalone:mysql -d spring-boot-mysql`
 5) Thats all now we can access the deployed application from the port 7000.

-1) Once the application is installed properly, Run the application
-2) Once the application is deployed properly you can start to test the api's
-3) Find the below exposed urls to test the application.
+Find the below exposed urls to test the application.
 	```

 		a.
 To fetch all the course details